ky1vstar/imgly-sdk-ios-2/README.md

 * 40 stunning build in filters to choose from.
 * Open source, need anything?
 Want to change anything?
 Go ahead, we provide the full source code.
 * Native code.
 Our backend is Core Image based, therefore we dodge all the nasty OpenGL problems other frameworks face.
 Also its easier to add new filters.
-Just derive from `CIFilter` override the `outputImage` property and you are good to go.
+Just derive from `CIFilter` override the `outputImage` imageproperty and you are good to go.
 * iPad support.
 * Design filters in photoshop!
 Before you had to tweak values in code or copy & paste them from photoshop or your favorite image editor.
 With our response technology that is a thing of the past.
 Design your filter in photoshop, once you are done apply it onto the provided identity image.
 That will 'record' the filter response.
 Save it, add it as new filter, done!
 * Swift.
 Keeping up with time, we used Swift to code the img.ly SDK, leading to leaner easier code.